Piramal Group: Expansion into lending and analytics (2011–2020)

+Restructuring as a listed lender (2021–present)

+In September 2021, Piramal Capital & Housing Finance acquired Dewan Housing Finance Corporation (DHFL) for ₹34,250 crore, the first resolution of a financial services company under India's Insolvency and Bankruptcy Code.
+In August 2022, the pharmaceutical division was spun off as the separately listed Piramal Pharma Limited.

+Reserve Bank of India regulations required "upper-layer" non-banking financial companies to be publicly listed by September 2025.
+To comply, the group merged Piramal Enterprises into its subsidiary Piramal Finance Limited on 16 September 2025.
+The combined entity, focused on retail and wholesale lending, began trading on the NSE and BSE under the ticker PIRAMALFIN on 7 November 2025.

 Group companies

 The Piramal Group comprises 3 key companies: Piramal Finance Ltd, Piramal Pharma Ltd and Piramal Realty.
 Piramal Enterprises and Piramal Pharma are listed at both Bombay Stock Exchange and National Stock Exchange.

 Piramal Finance

 Piramal Finance Limited, earlier known as Piramal Enterprises, is the flagship company of Piramal Group and active in financial services.
 It is involved in retail lending, housing finance, and vehicle financing.

 Earlier, named Piramal Enterprises, it had two main subsidiaries viz., Piramal Capital & Housing Finance (PCHFL) and PHL Fininvest.
 It also holds minority stakes in Shriram Group companies.

 In 2021, Piramal acquired the bankrupt Dewan Housing Finance Corporation and merged it with PCHFL.
 PCHFL's retail finance division provides microlending and buy now, pay later services on behalf of partner fintech companies like ZestMoney, Moneyview, EarlySalary, Navi Group and KreditBee, and is also engaged in vehicle financing for partner companies like CARS24, CarDekho and Spinny.
 Apart from retail finance, it is also involved in corporate lending and real estate finance.

 Since 2016, Piramal Enterprises and Bain Capital Credit have been operating a partnership called India Resurgence Fund (IndiaRF), an investment fund for financially distressed Indian companies.
 Piramal Capital Fund (PCF), a partnership between Piramal Enterprises and CDPQ that was started in 2020, provides corporate financing services.
 Both IndiaRF and PCF are managed by Piramal Alternatives, an asset management company set up by Piramal Enterprises in 2021.